 You can choose which parameter(s) the particle will inherit from the provider by checking the required switches.
 Note that 'Velocity' means that the particle will inherit both the speed and direction of the source particle.

-These settings are only available if 'Inheritance' is not set to 'Immediate' and 'Position' is one of the parameters to inherit.
+Some of these settings are only available if 'Inheritance' is not set to 'Immediate' and 'Position' is one of the parameters to inherit.
 They control how the particle moves towards the provider particle's position.
+In 'Immediate' mode you can only use the 'Snap to Target', 'Snap Distance' and 'Keep Snapped Position' controls.

 Snap to Target